In addition to its speed and refactoring capabilities, it offers the following:

 You just need to download the NetBeans Templates project, and import the extracted [.ZIP] file in Preferences (or Tools > Options) > Editor > Code Templates.
 Please note that the import process will require a Netbeans IDE restart, so ensure you have saved all your preferences before running the template import.

-Using version control systems
+Using GIT version control system

 After you have set up localhost, and installed your Drupal, create a new PHP project with File > New Project, PHP, PHP Application with Existing Sources.